Sairyss/domain-driven-hexagon/README.md

 ### Response DTOs

 Output data returned to a user.

-May consist of a `Request`/`Response` class, interface and/or mapper.
+- Using Response DTOs ensures clients only receive data described in DTOs contract, not everything that your model/entity owns (which may result in data leaks).
+- It also to some extent protects your clients from internal data structure changes that may happen in your API.

 Examples: